Bachelor of Computer Science (Game and Mobile Development)

 Award & Graduation

-On successful completion, graduates receive the Bachelor of Computer Science (Game and Mobile Development) awarded by the University of Wollongong.
+Students who successfully complete all academic requirements of the programme will be awarded the Bachelor of Computer Science (Game and Mobile Development) by the University of Wollongong, Australia.